harvestinghappiness/harvestinghappiness.github.io/_posts/2018-01-07-2017-A-Year-In-Review.md

 We want to share with you some excerpts from interviews we have been conducting with our volunteers and individuals who benefit from our programs.
 We feel it is important to share the stories of those in our community to allow for a better understanding of the hurt and heartache they experience on a daily basis.
 Their stories might be difficult for you to hear, but they are important ones.
 These are the individual we partner with on a daily basis.
 They tell stories of everyday life in Santa Maria and of their past struggles.
 These are the individuals who are no longer alone in their suffering because of your generous support of our organization.

-We cannot thank you enough.
-Much love & many blessings,
+<p class="meta">We cannot thank you enough.
+Much love & many blessings,</p>

+&nbsp;

 <p class="meta">Brennan, Emily, and the Cosechando Felicidad Family</p>

+&nbsp;

+{% include figure.html src="blog-01-07-18/pic2.jpg" size="half" side="left" alt="Eldery woman from feeding program" %}

 When I was little I lived with the wife of my uncle.
 We used to walk almost to Antigua to bring wood and vegetables back.
 There was no shoes in those times.
 All I remember is how the dirt burnt my feet as I walk.
 We earned 0.15Q (2 cents) a day.
 My aunt didn’t care if I was sick.
 If you said that your head hurt from how heavy the cargo was, she didn’t care....

-{% include figure.html src="blog-01-07-18/pic2.jpg" size="half" side="left" alt="Eldery woman from feeding program" %}

 I thought those were hard times.
 But, when you are young you have energy.
 Not like now.
 I am getting older every day.